spekulatius/PHPScraper/websites/README.md

  */
 ```

 Some information *optionally* is returned as an array with details.
-For this example, a simple list of images is avaiable using `$web->images` too.
+For this example, a simple list of images is available using `$web->images` too.

 More example code can be found in the sidebar or the tests.